jessicahattig/pizza-parlor-website/README.md

 ## Setup/Installation Requirements

 * _Clone this repository to your desktop._
-* _Navigate to the directory titled "Mr.-Robogers-Neighborhood"._
+* _Navigate to the directory titled "pizza-parlor-website"._
 * _Open the file "index.html" in your browser._

 ## Known Bugs